errllxj/STS-Net/README.md

 The network can avoid the use of optical flow during testing while achieving high accuracy.

 We release the testing and train code.
+We have not put all the code, some code needs to be modified for better reading.
 We will add the test model as soon as possible.